 General Admissions Requirements

-Noble Forward and Southern New Hampshire University operate an open enrollment process.
+Noble Forward, Southern New Hampshire University, and UMass Global operate an open enrollment process.
 All high school graduates of Noble campuses are eligible, and there are no additional academic requirements.
 We do not require a transcript from previous colleges attended except in cases of credit transfer.

 Our enrollment process is meant to assess whether the program is a good fit for you.
 We’ll look to assess fit with: